The Band Hopper IV, four-band portable dipole antenna system

 - Built-in balun

-- A guying system for a lightweight telescopic pole (6 - 8 metres length recommended)
+- A guying system for a lightweight telescopic pole (7 - 8 metres pole length recommended for Band Hopper IV)

 - Three Wire Winders to ensure tangle-free operating